Old Atlanta Prison Farm

-The Old Atlanta Prison Farm is an abandoned, city-owned prison complex in southeast Dekalb County in the U.S. state of Georgia.
+The Old Atlanta Prison Farm is an abandoned, city-owned prison complex in southwest DeKalb County in the U.S. state of Georgia.
 From approximately 1920 to 1990, the farm was worked by prisoners to produce food for the region's prison system.
 There are limited historical records detailing the operation of the farm, especially after 1965.

 The prison farm is located in the South River Forest, a 3,500 acre green space inside the Atlanta perimeter that conservationists have sought to protect since 2000.
-A controversial police training facility, dubbed "cop city" by opponents, was approved for construction on the site of the prison farm by the Atlanta City Council in September 2021.
+A controversial police training facility, dubbed Cop City by opponents, was approved for construction on the site of the prison farm by the Atlanta City Council in September 2021.
 Opponents say the project is an example of environmental racism and have opposed that project by occupying the forest around the prison farm, leading to several conflicts with Atlanta police.

 History and farm operation

 The Old Atlanta Prison Farm began operating in about 1920 and saw its heaviest production during the 1950s, when it was called Honor Farm.
 By 1959, the farm was producing 880 tons of food and generated $115,000 in profit for the prison system.
 Products produced at the farm included pork, vegetables and milk.

 A 1999 historical analysis of the prison farm by Jillian Wootten of the Atlanta Department of City Planning stated that the farm was owned and operated as a federal prison from 1918 to 1965, when it was acquired by the City of Atlanta.
 In 2021, the Atlanta Community Press Collective analyzed city and press archives and concluded that Wootten's 1999 report conflated three different properties used by prison systems in Atlanta, and that the prison farm was never federally owned.
 Wootten's report described the farm as a relatively low-security establishment for non-violent offenders from its inception until the city's acquisition of the farm in 1965, after which there are limited records.
 The 2021 report by the Atlanta Community Press Collective found evidence of, "systemic abuse, torture, overcrowding, neglect, and racialized violence throughout the prison farm's history, as well as the possibility that unmarked graves of prisoners exist on the grounds."

 Wootten found that the prison farm should be listed on the National Register of Historic Places and recommended that it be preserved as a "valuable, environmentally rich and historic place".

 Civil rights leader Stokely Carmichael was briefly held at the farm as a political prisoner during the civil rights movement.